32blit/32blit-boilerplate/README.md

 * Edit the CMakeList.txt file to set the name of your project
 * Edit the metadata.yml file to set the information for your project
+* Edit the LICENSE file to set your name on the license
 * Write lots of super cool code!

 You should then be able to follow the usual build instructions.